lonnieezell/Bonfire2/docs/building_admin_modules/creating_an_admin_module.md

 directly into settings pages, be part of the global search results, automatically display and manage filtering of a resource list, or show up in the Recycler.

+## Configuring Module Locations

-Admin Modules can be located any place that the autoloader can find it, but an `app/Modules` folder exists for you to use if you'd like.
-As an example, we could create a Blog folder in modules to store our new blog package.
+In order for Bonfire to discover your modules, you need to specify one or more locations that you plan on storing the modules.
+By default, the system will look within `app/Modules` for directories.
+As an example, we could create a Blog folder to store our new blog package.
 You would then need to create the standard directories, `Config`, `Controllers`, `Models` and `Views` at the very least.
 A `Module.php` file is also expected to live here, which we will look at in more detail a little later.
 The directory structure would look like:

 ```
 app/